kamcpp/avicenna/README.md

 #### Adding to your project

-It is really easy for projects built by Maven.
-Just add this dependency to your pom.xml file.
+It is really easy for projects using Maven build system.
+Just add following dependency tag to your *pom.xml* file.

 ```xml
   <dependency>